jordidaley/jordidaley/README.md

 📸 **Instagram** [@jordidaley](https://instagram.com/jordidaley)

-#### My name's Jordan!
+My name's Jordan.
 I am an environmentalist learning to analyze data about our natural and urban areas to help our communities and planet.
 Previously in ui/ux, now taking those *design* skills into how we think about data and especially how we are using it for good.

 #### Skills: